The Sellaronda ski circuit guide

-The Sellaronda is one of Europe’s classic ski circuits - a full-day loop around the Sella massif that links four Dolomite valleys and offers spectacular scenery, long cruisy runs and a real sense of adventure.
+The Sellaronda is one of Europe’s classic ski circuits based in Italy - a full-day loop around the Sella massif that links four Dolomite valleys and offers spectacular scenery, long cruisy runs and a real sense of adventure.

 - Distance: about 44 km around the circuit (around half of that is actual ski piste; the rest is lift links).